Introduction

 However, in our professional life, I see an intensifying Filter Bubble that massively distracts us from the bright future and the work that has to be done to get there.
 Everywhere around us, we read the posts we want to read.
-This includes travel pics from friends on Facebook, great inventions, success stories on how smooth the digital transformation works in big companies and of course, as we are so uber-intellectual, spiced up with a well balanced media mix on political achievements, the permanent critical global threat level, the latest sport results and – weather!
+This includes travel pics from friends on Facebook, great inventions, success stories on how smoothly the digital transformation works in big companies and of course, as we are so uber-intellectual, spiced up with a well-balanced media mix on political achievements, the permanent critical global threat level, the latest sport results and – weather!

 PS: The overuse of all current buzzwords is an excellent way to pass through most Filter Bubbles in my network neighborhood.
 I also apologize for overstressing the average attention period.